Israelites (song): Impact

-Despite "Israelites" being recorded and released in 1968, the Uni 45 discography shows its cataloguing in 1969.
-In June 1969 it reached the Top Ten in the United States, peaking at #9 on the Billboard Hot 100 singles chart.
-It hit #1 in the United Kingdom, the Netherlands, Jamaica, South Africa, Canada, Sweden and West Germany.
+Despite "Israelites" being recorded and released in 1968, the Uni 45 discography shows its copyright as 1969.
+In June 1969, the record reached the Top Ten in the United States, peaking at #9 on the Billboard Hot 100 singles chart.
+"Israelites" hit #1 in the United Kingdom, the Netherlands, Jamaica and West Germany.

 "Israelites" brought a Jamaican beat to the British top 40 for the first time since Dekker's #14 hit "007 (Shanty Town)" in 1967.

 The disc was released in the UK in March 1969 and was #1 for one week, selling over 250,000 copies.

 A global million sales was reported in June 1969.

 Follow-up and reissues

 Dekker had two more UK Top 10 hits over the next year, "It Miek" and his cover of Jimmy Cliff's song "You Can Get It If You Really Want".

 Dekker recorded on the Pyramid record label, and when its catalogue was acquired by Cactus Records in 1975, "Israelites" was re-issued in a first-time stereo mix.
 Just over six years after the original release, the song again reached a Top Ten position in the United Kingdom.

 In 1980, Dekker released a new recording of the song on UK label Stiff Records, performed in an uptempo Two Tone style.
 It was taken from an album of similar re-recordings of his old hits, Black & Dekker.